Enterprise Products Partners L.P. (EPD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Enterprise Products Partners L.P.
-(EPD) is $31.73, which is $5.56 above the current market price.
-The public float for EPD is 1.47B and currently, short sellers hold a 1.01% of that float.
-On April 04, 2023, EPD’s average trading volume was 4.68M shares.
+The average price point forecasted by analysts for Enterprise Products Partners L.P.
+(EPD) is $31.73, which is $4.9 above the current market price.
+The public float for EPD is 1.47B, and currently, short sellers hold a 1.01% ratio of that floaft.
+The average trading volume of EPD on April 10, 2023 was 4.65M shares.

 EPD’s Market Performance